On the hunt for a PB and need the best carp fishing scales that your budget can stretch to? You’ve come to the right place!

 Absolutely not.
 There are many other sets of scales on the market capable of accurately weighing carp.

-Me personally, I’ve been using Saber Scales for years.
-They’re rock solid and accuracy is bang in.
+Although I have recently upgraded to Reuben Heatons, I was previously using Saber Scales for years.
+They were rock solid and accuracy is bang in.
 They’ve also been checked for accuracy alongside a set of Reubens when I managed to bag a lake record from Yeadon Tarn.

 It’s completely up to you what fishing scales you go for.